npm-wharf/shipwright/README.md

 #### `cache-from`

-This argument allows you to provide your own full specification to Dockyard that it will then pass through to Docker.
+This argument allows you to provide your own full specification to shipwright that it will then pass through to Docker.

 ## `updateWith` - Instruction Files & PR Plugins
-The `updateWith` argument is way to plug in your own transformers after the fact to get dockyard to send a PR to another GitHub repository in order to update a single file.
+The `updateWith` argument is way to plug in your own transformers after the fact to get shipwright to send a PR to another GitHub repository in order to update a single file.

 This uses [github-change-remote-file](https://github.com/boennemann/github-change-remote-file) so the limitation here is that it can change 1 file at a time.
 The transformer plugin you write will get passed a `buildInfo` hash with all the context of the build and the instruction file with any static arguments you'd like to pass it.